 General Terms and Conditions

-for Hotel Accommodation Contracts in hotels within the Dorint hotel group in Switzerland
+for Hotel Accommodation Contracts in Austrian hotels within the Dorint hotel group

-2. The sub-letting or re-letting of rooms and use of the rooms for any purpose other than accommodation is subject to the prior approval of the hotel in writing.
+2. Sub-letting or re-letting of rooms, together with their use for any purposes other than accommodation, shall require the prior written approval of the Hotel.

 3. The customer’s own Terms and Conditions shall only apply if they have previously been expressly agreed in writing.

-4. For the purpose of these Terms and Conditions, customers are consumers and/or entrepreneurs in terms as prescribed by law.
+4. For the purpose of these Terms and Conditions, customers are consumers and/or entrepreneurs in terms of the Austrian consumer protection law (KSchG).

 1. The contract becomes valid when the Hotel accepts the customer’s application.
 If the Hotel makes the customer a firm offer, then the contract takes effect with the customer’s acceptance of the Hotel’s offer.
-If a booking is made via the internet, then the contract takes effect when the “ORDER WITH AN OBLIGATION TO PAY” button is clicked.
-In either case, the Hotel is at liberty to confirm the room bookings in writing.
-Confirmation by e-mail shall be considered as written confirmation.
+The Hotel shall confirm the room booking in writing.

 III.
 Services, tariffs, payment, offsetting